Review: The 10 Best Down Jackets of 2018

 • Standard down feathers lose their ability to trap heat once wet, rendering down less practical in wet environments.

 • However, today, some jackets are made with water-resistant, or hydrophobic down feathers that greatly improve their ability to repel water, continue to trap heat when damp, and dry faster.
+And even those jackets that contain standard down often have a water-resistant shell fabric that repels light precipitation (but isn’t designed to withstand a steady rain).

 • The down fill-power rating is a measure of the volume, in cubic inches, that one ounce of that down fills; in other words, an ounce of 800-fill power down will occupy 800 cubic inches of volume.
 Down feathers are separated during processing according to this measure.